-Internal audit departments are required by government audit standards to undergo peer reviews every three years.
-IAD has undergone two (2) peer reviews since its inception by the Association of Local Government Auditors.
-Those peer reviews were conducted in 2007 and 2010.
-Full compliance opinions were issued and both can be found on the IAD website.
+Internal audit departments are required by government audit standards to undergo a peer review every three years.
+IAD has undergone three (3) peer reviews since its inception conducted by the Association of Local Government Auditors.
+Those peer reviews were conducted in 2007, 2010 and 2013.
+Full compliance opinions were issued and can be found on the IAD website (https://internalaudit.summitoh.net/index.php/peer-review).